sreegithub19/svelte/README.md

 cd my-svelte-project
 npm install
 npm run dev

+All in one command for git and Vercel: git add . && git commit -m "C" && git push origin main
 ```

 Navigate to [localhost:8080](http://localhost:8080).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.